Stuffed Dates

 5 from 1 vote

-I learned about these dates at Tante Marieโ€™s from the great chef and cooking teacher, Tori Ritchie.
+Quick and easy with a huge payoff in flavor and goodness!
+I learned about these dates in culinary school at Tante Marieโ€™s from the great chef and cooking teacher, Tori Ritchie.
 Her classes there are always jammed because she is such a dynamo, super knowledgeable, and so fun to cook with.
-I bought big, chewy dates every week from a stall at the Ferry Farmerโ€™s Market in San Francisco, and once I learned Tori’s beautiful way to prepare them, it became my favorite way to eat and serve dates.
+I bought big, chewy dates every week from a stall at the Ferry Farmerโ€™s Market in San Francisco, and once I learned Tori's beautiful way to prepare them, it became my favorite way to eat and serve dates–and remains so today.
 I like to keep almond-stuffed dates in the fridge, at the ready so these are a very quick treat to serve when friends drop over.

 Servings: 6